suhwanbong121/suhwanbong121.github.io/_pages/about.md

 I am an incoming Biostatistics PhD student at the Harvard T.H.
 Chan School of Public Health.

-I completed my master's degree in statistics at Seoul National University (SNU) under the guidance of Professor [Kwonsang Lee][Lee].
+I completed my master's degree in statistics at Seoul National University (SNU) under the guidance of Professor [Kwonsang Lee][https://www.kwonsanglee.com/].
 Prior to beginning my MS, I earned my bachelor's degree in statistics and mathematics at SNU.
 My primary research focuses on the field of causal inference and its applications in biomedical data.

 Outside of studying, I enjoy working out and playing tennis.
 For further information about my academic background and research experience, please refer to my comprehensive [CV](../files/SuhwanbongCV.pdf).